JohanVanslembrouck/corolib/README.md

 ## Installation and building

-Copy or clone corolib.git to your computer.

-### Prerequisites

-For its communication, corolib uses the Boost ASIO library, Qt (QTcpSocket, QTcpServer), or gRPC.
+For its communication, corolib currently uses
+* Boost ASIO library
+* Qt (QTcpSocket, QTcpServer)
+* gRPC
-Other publicly available asynchronous communication frameworks may follow.
+Other publicly available asynchronous communication frameworks may follow in the future.

-I originally used Boost 1.70 (now Boost 1.82) and Qt 5.14.2, but many other versions will do.
+These frameworks have to be installed on your computer before building corolib.
+The installation steps are described below.

-Without any of these libraries, there are still a large number of examples illustrating the use of corolib.
+However, without any of these libraries, there are still a large number of examples illustrating the use of corolib.
 None of them will involve communication, i.e. they are all stand-alone examples.

+### On Windows 10 or 11

-#### Installation of Boost
+#### Boost

+I originally used Boost 1.70 (now Boost 1.82), but many other versions will do.

 Starting point: https://www.boost.org/